 Did You Know?
 Wicked Horror TV Has Classic and Independent Horror Films Available to Stream for Free!

 The voodoo explanation makes this unique as a modern zombie film that actually embraces it roots pre-Night of the Living Dead.
 Every movie of the type tends to ignore everything else as if Romero’s classic was the birth of the entire subgenre, but in reality it has a long and fruitful history that Fulci tries to respect.

 Of course, when people talk about Zombie—and even zombie cinema in general—they talk about the gore.
 Dawn of the Dead really kicked off the movement of having in-your-face gore effects in a zombie movie, but Zombie took the idea and ran with it.
 This became the first zombie film where the gore effects were front and center.
 They were the stars and everything else sort of fell into place around them.
 This doesn’t mean Zombie is bad or that it doesn’t have its place.
 Far from it; this mentality works when the gore effects are worth showcasing.
 And in the hands of Lucio Fulci, they always were.

-The scene is, above all, pure exploitation.
+That scene is, above all, pure exploitation.
 All of the gore in the picture is.
 It’s showcased front and center like Grand Guignol theatre.
-While this was representative of the genre at the time, it more than anything else set the stage for all zombie movies to follow.
-For that reason in particular, Zombie is truly the essence of zombie cinema itself.
+While this was representative of the genre at the time, it set the stage for all zombie movies to follow.
+For that reason, Zombie is truly the essence of zombie cinema itself.
 It did not just respect everything that had come before it; it influenced nearly everything that came after it.

 All of these elements come together to make what is truly a quintessential zombie film.
 Zombie truly has it all, in terms of the gore, in terms of the atmosphere, and the exploitation elements as well.
 It has everything that the sub-genre had contained up to that point and helped set the stage for everything to follow.